 It provides a fast and efficient ways to work with Arrays.
 In the domain of spatial data analysis, it plays a critical role in working with Raster data - such as satellite imagery, aerial photos, elevation data etc. Since the underlying structure of raster data is a 2D array for each band - learning NumPy is critical in processing raster data using Python.

-is commonly imported as
+By convention, numpy is commonly imported as

 np